PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Experiment

 \subsection{Ablations and Analysis}

+Unless otherwise stated, in the ablation studies, for efficiency, PPLLaVA is uniformly based on the LLaVA-Next version, and the training data includes all video data, with single-image and multi-image data excluded.

-\textbf{Model Components.} The core of PPLLaVA is its prompt-guided token compression, which enhances both video understanding efficiency and performance.
-To assess the impact of this feature, we conducted ablation experiments on the overall model components.
+\textbf{Model Components.} The core of PPLLaVA is its prompt-guided token compression.
+To assess the impact of this feature, we conducted ablation experiments on overall components.
 As shown in Table \ref{ablation:overall}, while the LLaVA-Next Baseline's direct averaging method is the most efficient, its performance is subpar.
-Directly feeding all tokens into the LLM yields reasonable results but suffers from extremely low throughput.
+Directly feeding all tokens into the LLM yields reasonable results but suffers from low throughput.
 Our Pooling module substantially improves both efficiency and performance.
 Extending the CLIP context further enhances results, particularly in long video understanding.
-The simultaneous improvement in efficiency and effectiveness underscores the superiority of our model.
+The improvement in both efficiency and effectiveness underscores the superiority of our model.

 \textbf{Pooling Size.} PPLLaVA can flexibly implement pooling at any scale.
 However, as the pooling kernel and stride increase, while efficiency improves, there will inevitably be performance degradation.
-Therefore, it’s crucial to find a pooling size that balances both efficiency and performance.
+Therefore, it’s crucial to find balances on efficiency and performance.
 As illustrated in Fig. \ref{ablation_poolS}, we first explore the impact of pooling in the spatial dimension.
 It is evident that when the pooling kernel and stride are small, increasing them significantly improves efficiency, and thanks to the prompt-guided approach, the performance remains almost unaffected.
 In contrast, as shown in Fig. \ref{ablation_poolT}, pooling in the temporal dimension yields smaller efficiency gains compared to spatial scaling, with more noticeable performance degradation as the kernel and stride sizes increase.
-When the pooling kernel and stride are large, the efficiency gains tend to plateau, but the decline in effectiveness becomes significantly pronounced, particularly in spatial pooling, where the performance drop is more severe.
-Considering all factors, for video input, we ultimately selected a pooling kernel and stride of (2, 3, 3) to ensure a substantial improvement in efficiency while maintaining stable model performance.
+When the pooling kernel and stride are large, the efficiency gains tend to plateau, but the decline in effectiveness becomes significantly pronounced.
+Considering all factors, for video input, we ultimately selected a pooling kernel and stride of (2, 3, 3) to ensure a substantial improvement in efficiency while maintaining stable performance.